 Inspired by van Gogh in particular, his paintings of everyday domestic life in London began to be infused with the bright colours and thickly applied paint favoured by the Dutch master.

-As Gilman’s ‘Self Portrait’ (n.d) hangs in Tate’s ‘Van Gogh in Britain’ exhibition (now open until 11 August), we take a look at the paintings featured in our current survey of Gilman’s career which reveal the impact of van Gogh’s paintings on his work.
+Below we take a look at some of the paintings featured in our 2019 Gilman exhibition, which reveal the impact of van Gogh’s paintings on his work.

 Canal Bridge, Flekkefjord (c.1913)

 Gilman painted this view following a trip to Norway with the artist William Ratcliffe in 1912.
 The structure of the bridge and palette of blue and orange recalls van Gogh’s The Langlois Bridge at Arles (1888) (right).